-Learn How You Can Earn Money Abroad as an Expatriate
+How You Can Earn Money Abroad as an Expatriate?

 When expatriates move abroad and travel often, they want to support themselves financially and enjoy their new life.
-With the appropriate skills and experiences, you could earn enough income to support yourself abroad.
-In this article, we will discuss 5 tips and pieces of advice to expatriates interested in making money while living abroad.
+With the appropriate skills and experiences, you could earn money abroad enough to support yourself.
+In this article, we will discuss 5 tips and pieces of advice to expatriates interested in earn money abroad as an expatriate.

 Choose the Best Countries for Career-driven Expats

 Among countries of the Asia Pacific regions, Singapore offers some of the most generous expatriate salary and quality of life.
 According to HSBC Expat Explorer Survey, 62% of the respondents in Singapore said that it was a good place to follow career path overseas.
 Generally speaking, expats in Singapore could earn an average annual salary of $190,000 in industries of finance and manufacturing.